iSmashButtons/Manufacturing-Scripts/README.md

 Each list item displays the filename, the line number on which a bin was mentioned, the comment containing a bin number.
 In that order.
 The file names from this list are cross-referenced with a CSV to find the appropriate part number for that program file.
 All this information is then output to another list which will be used to sort out the cabinet.
 This last list I can use to look up a part drawing.
 I can then pull the tool and compare it to the drawing, if it looks like a useful tool for that job, I kept it.
 Otherwise I threw it out.

 `bin-reporter.sh` takes one of the above mentioned lists in argument and process it, producing a new list use to sort out the tools in the cabinet.

+## GMACRO

+This is a collection of "G-Macro" programs I've written to create fixtures and gauges in the shop.
+They are very similar to Macro NC programs used on my CNC controls, however instead of being run on a CNC machine these G-Macro programs are interpreted by the EditNC NC-code editor.
+The editor interprets the macro and produces the NC code.
+These programs produce a nicer end product than cutting one by hand, while also requireing far less time than writing out a program manually every time you needed to make something.